Moduli of Nodal Sextic Curves via Periods of K3 Surfaces

 \subsection{Relation to del Pezzo surfaces}

-Let $T$ be a singular type.
+Let $T$ be a singular type of nodal sextic curves.
 Suppose a generic sextic curve $Z(F)$ of type $T$ is not irreducible, then it contains a line, a quadric curve or a cubic curve.
 Suppose $Z(F)$ contains a line, then there are at least $5$ nodes on that line.
 Suppose $Z(F)$ contains a quadric curve, then there are at least $8$ nodes on that quadric curve.
 Suppose $Z(F)$ contains a cubic curve, then there are at least $9$ nodes on that cubic curve.
 In any cases, the nodes are not of general position.

-Suppose a generic sextic curve of type $T$ is irreducible.
+Now we assume that a generic sextic curve of type $T$ is irreducible.
 Let $n$ be the number of nodes.
 Since a sextic curve has arithmetic genus $10$, we have $n\le 10$.
 It is well-known that for generically $n\le 8$ points on $\PP^2$, there exists an irreducible plane sextic curve containing those points as nodes.
-This implies the following relation between singular sextic curves and del Pezzo surfaces.
+This implies the following relation between nodal sextic curves and del Pezzo surfaces.
 For reader's convenience, we include a proof.

-\begin{prop} Suppose $n\le 8$.
-Then for a generic sextic curve $Z(F)$ of type $T$, the surface $Q_F$ is a del Pezzo surface of degree $9-n$, and the double cover $\widetilde{S}_F\longrightarrow Q_F$ is branched along a smooth irreducible curve of genus $10-n$. \end{prop} \begin{proof} Consider the map
+\begin{prop} Suppose a generic curve $Z(F)$ of singular type $T$ is an irreducible nodal sextic curve with $n\le 8$ nodes, then the surface $Q_F$ (which is the blowup of $\PP(V)$ at the $n$ nodes of $Z(F)$) is a del Pezzo surface of degree $9-n$, and the double cover $\widetilde{S}_F\longrightarrow Q_F$ is branched along a smooth irreducible curve of genus $10-n$. \end{prop} \begin{proof} Let $S_n$ be the permutation group of $n$ elements acting naturally on $(\PP^2)^n$.
+Consider the map